This post is part of the series Personal Testimonies

-There was one particular individual, Ray*, who came up to talk with me about how God showers us with His love – especially in times of loss.
-He has saddened that I had lost my wife to cancer, and he shared with me his mourning for his brother and, more recently, for his mother.
-We both had tears but they were tears of joy because we knew that God cannot lie (Titus 1:2) and that He promised to reunite us with our dear ones who are asleep in Christ.
+There was one particular individual, Ray*, who came up to me.
+We talked about how God showers us with His love, especially in times of loss.
+He shared with me that he was mourning both his brother and his mother.
+We both shed tears but they were tears of joy.
+We knew that God cannot lie (Titus 1:2).
+He promised to reunite us with our dear ones who are asleep in Christ.

 Indeed, these words did comfort us!
-We hugged, praising our Lord that one day He will wipe away every tear and we shall dwell in the House of the Lord forever!
-I later found out that Ray had fallen away from church, and everyone was so happy that he had come to one the meetings.
+We hugged and praised our Lord!
+We knew that one day He will wipe away every tear and we shall dwell in the House of the Lord forever!
+I later found out that Ray had fallen away from church.
+Everyone was so happy that he had come to one of the meetings.
 He was not judged because of his lack of attendance.
 He was welcomed and loved unconditionally.

 Yet I was the one who was truly blessed on this healing night!
 I met a brother who shed genuine tears for me.
-I witnessed the Holy Spirit filling this local church and welcoming back a prodigal brother with the love of Christ.
+With my own eyes, I witnessed the Holy Spirit filling this local church.
+The people welcomed back a prodigal brother with the love of Christ.

 I knew God was in our midst every night, but it was then that I got it.
 Our Jesus had been singing over us the whole time!
 Again God’s Word meets us where we are.
 Zephaniah 3:17 says: “The Lord your God in your midst, the mighty will save; He will rejoice over you with gladness, He will quiet you with His love, He will rejoice over you with singing.”